awslabs/amazon-qldb-driver-dotnet/README.md

 This is the .NET driver for [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/), which allows .NET developers to write software that makes use of AmazonQLDB.

-This is a preview release of the Amazon QLDB Driver for .NET, and we do not recommend that it be used for production purposes.

 [![nuget](https://img.shields.io/nuget/v/Amazon.QLDB.Driver.svg)](https://www.nuget.org/packages/Amazon.QLDB.Driver/)
 [![License](https://img.shields.io/github/license/awslabs/amazon-qldb-driver-dotnet)](https://github.com/awslabs/amazon-qldb-driver-dotnet/blob/doc/badge_and_doc_link/LICENSE)